python/cpython/PCbuild/readme.txt

 Studio, select the desired combination of configuration and platform, then build with "Build Solution" or the F7 keyboard shortcut.
-You can also build from the command line using the "build.bat" script in this directory.
+You can also build from the command line using the "build.bat" script in this directory; see below for details.
 The solution is configured to build the projects in the correct order.

 The solution currently supports two platforms.
 The Win32 platform is used to build standard x86-compatible 32-bit binaries, output into this